 For more heat, leave some seeds in your jalapeno, and add a pinch or two of cayenne pepper.
 Then top it all off with some spicy pepper jack cheese!

-However you serve it, this hearty, flavorful soup is sure to be a hit.
+However you serve it, this Creamy Southwestern Corn Chowder is sure to be a hit.
 I know I’ll be serving it often this fall and winter.
 I hope you love it as much as we do!

 Be sure to save this Creamy Southwest Corn Chowder recipe to your favorite Pinterest board for later.